CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 **Task activities**:

 * imports payments from all configured sources into the database
-* if a payment is paired with a Registrar, increases credit and creates an advance invoice
+* if a payment is paired with a registrar, increases credit and creates an advance invoice

 Invoicing